1. Introduction

 3.2.3.
 Summary

-In similar fashion to the context of the risk analysis, this view enables the user to summarise the pertinent information gathered during the assessment of trends and threats.
+Similar to the context of the risk analysis, this view allows the user to summarize the relevant information gathered during the assessment of trends and threats.
 This text enables the user to enrich the deliverable.

 3.3.
 Risks management organisation

-This view enables the user to encode the information on the context of the risk management, for instance, with regard to the roles and responsibilities, the stakeholders, etc.
+This view enables the user to encode the information in the context of the risk management, for instance, concerning the roles and responsibilities, the stakeholders, etc.

 3.4.
 Definition of the risk evaluation criteria

-This involves personalising the scales and impact criteria and consequences.
+This involves personalising the scales, impact criteria, and consequences.
 MONARC provides values by default which can be personalised depending on the context.
 All the scales can be modified and the levels personalised.
 However, it is no longer possible to modify the scales when an assessment has been encoded.

 3.4.1.
 Impact scale